ATATC/CIV102-Bridge-Project/README.md

 #### Maximum Load

-To determine the maximum load under given conditions, we can use the `Evaluator.max_load()` method.
+To determine the maximum load under given conditions, we can use the `Evaluator.maximum_load()` method.

 ```python
 from bridger import *